Nano is coming and MVCC is here and ready to get YOU into action!

 Leading tech companies are investing billions to create "Nano Utica" starting now.
-They will grow more than 1,000 new high-tech jobs at SUNY-IT in Marcy and drive thousands more support jobs in the surrounding community.
+They will grow more than 1,000 new high-tech jobs at SUNY Polytechnic University in Marcy and drive thousands more support jobs in the surrounding community.

 Most nano jobs will require a degree or other training at the community college level!
 Since 1946, MVCC has been the region's primary educator for the technology and trades workforce.
 Our strength in science, technology, engineering, and mathematics (STEM) make us an anchor institution for training and credentialing people to work in nano.

 A sampling of nano jobs that require a degree, certificate, or training include: